differentpla-net/differentpla-net.github.io/_posts/2022/2022-10-25-eunit-private-functions.md

 I don't like this approach, because I feel that it lacks deliberate intent.

-Plus there's the annoying wart to turn off the warning, literally next to the thing you've just turned on (see, for example, [this mailing list post](http://erlang.org/pipermail/erlang-questions/2017-October/094056.html) explaining the problem.
+Plus there's the annoying wart to turn off the warning, literally next to the thing you've just turned on; see, for example, [this mailing list post](http://erlang.org/pipermail/erlang-questions/2017-October/094056.html) explaining the problem.